matallui/capacitor-zeroconf/README.md

-# capacitor-zeroconf
+# capacitor-zeroconf-lt

-Capacitor ZeroConf plugin
+Capacitor ZeroConf plugin (based on capacitor-zeroconf)

 This plugin allows you to browse and publish ZeroConf/Bonjour/mDNS services from applications developed using Ionic's Capacitor.